muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD SYAHMI ISYRAF BIN MOHD SYAHER/README.md

 ---

 ## ✅ Conclusion
 The Spike Testing conducted using the Fake Store API successfully demonstrated how system performance behaves under sudden load surges.
 Despite a 50× increase in request volume, the API maintained a stable average response time with minimal errors which is (0.6%).
-Once the load decreased, the performance recovered to near-baseline levels without persistent degradation.
-These results indicate that the Fake Store API is resilient, well-optimized, and capable of maintaining reliability even during abrupt traffic spikes.
-The experiment also emphasizes the importance of spike testing as part of performance assurance, ensuring that real-world systems remain stable under unpredictable user demand.
+Once the load decreased, the performance recovered to near baseline levels without persistent degradation.
+These results indicate that the Fake Store API is resilient, well optimized, and capable of maintaining reliability even during abrupt traffic spikes.
+The experiment also emphasizes the importance of spike testing as part of performance assurance, ensuring that real world systems remain stable under unpredictable user demand.

 ---